Digital Speech and Debate e Championship

 My threshold on theory tends to be high; dumb theory debates are part of why I stopped coaching LD.
 I wrote an article that people still card about how theory should be relegated to actual norm creation instead of tactical wins -- though if you card me as an attempt to flatter instead of actually understanding the point, I will probably be cross.

 I also dislike debates about out of round conduct or issues.
-I can't judge based on anything that I did not see, such as disclosure theory, pre-round shenanigans, or "he said last debate that he'd do X and he didn't."
+I can't judge based on things I did not see, such as disclosure theory, pre-round shenanigans, or "he said last debate that he'd do X and he didn't."
 I also will take a dim view towards post-rounding that crosses from questions into a 3AR/3NR and will adjust points to reflect that.

 Don't tell me that the tab room won't let me do that.
 I can always do that.